Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 Can I charge a Nissan Leaf on a 100-amp panel?

 Almost always yes.
-The Leaf's 6.6kW draw is modest — less than a kitchen range.
+The Leaf's 6.6kW draw is modest, less than a kitchen range draws.
 Most 100A panels have more than enough spare capacity.
-A $12.99 NEC 220.82 load calculation from ChargeRight confirms.
+A $12.99 NEC 220.82 load calculation from ChargeRight confirms it.

 What is the cheapest way to charge a Nissan Leaf at home?